David-Bauman/Multi-Threaded-Wikipiedia-Importance/README.md

 ## Compiling

-Both programs, `creatingimportance` and `makeimportanceusable`, are C++ files.
+Both programs, `creatingImportance` and `makeImportanceUsable`, are C++ files.
 Use your favorite compiler and be sure to link the thread and curl libraries!
-Included as the first line in each file is a suggested compilation command.
+Included is a Makefile with a suggested compilation.

 ## Speed